Coeur d'Alene, Idaho

-The city of Coeur d'Alene has grown significantly since the 1990s, in part because of a substantial increase in tourism, encouraged by resorts and recreational activities in the area and outmigration predominantly from other western states.
+Coeur d'Alene has grown significantly since the 1990s, in part because of a substantial increase in tourism, encouraged by resorts and recreational activities in the area and outmigration predominantly from other western states.
 The Coeur d'Alene Resort and its 0.75 mi floating boardwalk and a 165 acre natural area called Tubbs Hill take up a prominent portion of the city's downtown.
 Popular parks such as City Park and Beach and McEuen Park are also fixtures of the downtown waterfront.
 The city has become somewhat of a destination for golfers; there are five courses in the city, including the Coeur d'Alene Resort Golf Course and its unique 14th hole floating green.
 The Coeur d'Alene Casino and its Circling Raven Golf Club is located approximately 27 mi south and the largest theme park in the Northwestern United States, Silverwood Theme Park, is located approximately 20 mi north.
 There are also several ski resorts and other recreation areas nearby.
 The city is home to the Museum of North Idaho and North Idaho College, and it has become known for having one of the largest holiday light shows in the United States and hosting a popular Ironman Triathlon event.
 Coeur d'Alene is located on the route of Interstate 90 and is served by the Coeur d'Alene Airport as well as the Brooks Seaplane Base by air.
 In print media, local issues are covered by the Coeur d'Alene Press daily newspaper.

 History

-The Coeur d'Alene people called themselves Schitsu'umsh in Coeur d'Alene, one of the Salishan languages, meaning "those who are found here" or "the found ones."
+The Coeur d'Alene people called themselves Schitsu'umsh in their language, a Salishan language, meaning 'those who are found here' or 'the found ones'.
 These Native Americans lived along the rivers and lakes of the region, in a territory of 4000000 acre extending from eastern Washington to Montana; these tribes primarily located their villages and camps near food gathering or processing sites.
 The camps featured conical lodges constructed from poles and mats sewn from tule or animal hides.
 The Coeur d'Alene people were hunter-gatherers who practiced subsistence hunting of wild game and fishing during the salmon runs, and then foraging for berries and other edibles along the shores of the region's numerous lakes and rivers.
-The introduction of the horse c.
-1760 made hunting and transportation more efficient.
+The introduction of the horse around 1760 made hunting and transportation more efficient.